ubilabs/axidraw/README.md

 In the end, it boils down to the decision if you want to work with `src/lib/load-lines.js` or `src/lib/load-lines-mapbox.js`.
-We favor the latter at the moment and probably for the future.
+We currently prefer the latter and will probably keep working with it in the future as well.

 ### Develop